 The offer and demand principle is ruled by humans involved, not companies.
 Therefore, your efforts should be towards generating a healthy business relationship between you and your potential partner and not between your company and your potential partner or vice-versa.
 Chances of closing a deal with a company for a similar product or service in the market are really tight, but chances of closing a deal by you with a friend are enormous.
 Looking forward to engage a friendship is indispensable to earn the needed trust to close a deal successfully.
 Why should someone choose you among the others?
 How can you survive in a very competitive market?
 The answer is you!
 Showing yourself as a person making contact with another person, building a business relationship based on trust on you, not on your company.

 By knowing your client and company’s background to use in your favor as advice to find the right tools to close a deal, being confident in your own product, acknowledging and respecting all personal involved in a company and looking towards to engage a business friendship with your client leads you to success by earning the needed trust to close a deal between yourself and the decision maker; your new partner, your new client and probably, your new friend and not between the companies involved.
 After all, business is done between people, mediated by trust, not between companies mediated by products, business is close, done and made between people, not between companies.
-As a friendship leads to trust, a solid, strong business relationship will lead to trust as well since deals are based on trust.
+As a friendship leads to trust, a solid, strong B2B relationships will lead to trust as well since deals are based on trust.
 When the difference between your company and other companies is almost null, you make the difference and a client will choose you, and not who you work for.